yan-soon/tp/docs/UserGuide.md

  Features                         |    Description
  ----------------------------------------|------------
- View Help                               | Allows user to view a list of all possible commands Add a Module                            | Allows user to add any Module of choice into the `Completed Modules` section for tracking purposes.
+ View Help                               | Allows user to view a list of all possible commands Add a Module                            | Allows user to add any Module of choice into the `Completed Modules` section for tracking purposes
  View Added Modules                      | Allows user to check all their added modules in `Completed Modules` Find Modules from Completed Modules     | Allows user to look for modules in `Completed Modules` using keywords Delete a Module                         | Allows user to delete unwanted modules in `Completed Modules`